TCNJ Policy: 5 course units required for a minor, only one of which can double-count towards a major.

 Students will take 5 course units from the following list, depending on the major (see below):

 - MAT 229 (Multivariable Calculus)

-- STA 305 (Regression Analysis) Gives VEE-Applied Statistics credit.
+- STA 305 (Regression Analysis) OR ECO 231 (Applied Business Statistics).
+Both of these courses gives VEE-Applied Statistics credit.

 - MAT 316 (Probability)